flappysquirrel/fluentfox/README.md

   >>>>>>New Combination!
   >>>>>>>More coming soon...

+## Known Issues
+I have encountered these myself.
+No one as put an issue yet.
+The tab text is a bit off to the top.
+Going to get fixed soon.
+(Maybe because of changes in firefox proton)

 ## About
 A combination of FluentDotFirefox, Firefox-91plus-photon-userchrome-master and Firefox UWP style!
 The goal is to make an exact replica of Microsoft Edge™ Legacy in Mozilla Firefox.
 I'm not a developer, I usually report issues...
 But I wanted a Fluent style Firefox for everyone to use.
 So, I created this repository.